beautiful-code/bc-website/content/articles/enforcing-server-only-execution-boundaries-nextjs.md

 The security posture improves dramatically when client components are architecturally prevented from touching privileged APIs.
 Instead of trusting that no developer accidentally imports a database client into a client component, Next.js uses module-level markers and build-time analysis to fail compilation when server-only code attempts to cross into client bundles.

-### Reducing Client JavaScript Through RSC Boundaries
+### Reducing Client JavaScript Through React Server Components Boundaries

-Server Actions pair naturally with React Server Components to eliminate entire categories of client-side code.
+Server Actions pair naturally with React Server Components (RSC) to eliminate entire categories of client-side code.
 When a form submission triggers a Server Action, the mutation logic, validation, and database calls all execute on the server without requiring corresponding client-side JavaScript for API fetching, state management, or error handling boilerplate.

 **Artifact: Code Snippet**